EliCDavis/polyform/README.md

   - [curves](/math/curves/) - Common curves used in animation like cubic bezier curves.
   - [noise](/math/noise/) - Utilities around noise functions for common usecases like stacking multiple samples of perlin noise from different frequencies.
   - [sample](/math/sample/) - Serves as a group of definitions for defining a mapping from one numeric value to another
-  - [sdf](/math/sdf/) - SDF implementations of different geometry primitives, along with common math functions
+  - [sdf](/math/sdf/) - SDF implementations of different geometry primitives, along with common math functions.
+Basically slowly picking through [Inigo Quilez's Distfunction](https://iquilezles.org/articles/distfunctions/) article as I need them in my different projects.

 ## Procedural Generation Examples